louisremi/WordPress-Post-Relations/README.md

 ========================

 This library allows to create relations between post types in WordPress.
 It uses native WordPress features (taxonomies) and UI, so the code is very short (~200 well-spaced LOC), easy to understand and extend.
-Bonus feature: relations can be "1 to 1" and that behavior can be applied to any hierarchical taxonomy.
+Bonus feature: Display radio-buttons in any taxonomy and create 1 to 1 relations.

 Short example
 -------------